TheBlob42/alpacka.nvim/README.md

 Define a specific git branch that should be checked out

-> [!IMPORTANT]
-> If the plugin is already installed simply specifying this property will not switch the branch automatically.
+**NOTE**: If the plugin is already installed simply specifying this property will not switch the branch automatically.
 Either update the plugin or reinstall it for the change to take place

 ### `build`